carlosramireziii/carlosramireziii.github.io/_posts/2016-10-26-a-complete-guide-to-building-a-rails-5-api.md

 If so, I recommend checking out Kam Low's [_Building the Perfect Rails 5 API Only App_](http://sourcey.com/building-the-prefect-rails-5-api-only-app/){:target="_blank"}

-Unlike other tutorials (which can be either too basic or incomplete), this one outlines every step, from generating the initial Rails project all the way to adding authentication and securing the API from malicious attacks.
-It's straight-forward to follow along, much like the Michael Hartl Tutorial for learning Rails.
+Unlike other tutorials, which can either be too basic or incomplete, this one outlines every step-- from generating the initial Rails project all the way to adding authentication and securing the API from malicious attacks.
+It's also straightforward to follow along, much like the Michael Hartl Tutorial for learning Rails.

-The topics covered include
+The topics covered are:

 * Project setup
 * Testing with RSpec
-* JSON serialization using ActiveModelSerializers
+* JSON serialization using `ActiveModelSerializers`
-* Enabling cross domain requests using CORS <== _this one is huge_
+* Enabling cross domain requests using CORS _<== this one is huge_
 * Versioning the API
 * Rate limiting, throttling, and other security measures
 * Authentication using tokens